Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Method

-We hypothesize that a model's susceptibility to extraction attacks stems from its latent ability to associate two underlying conceptual distributions: (1) $\mathcal{A}$ — the distribution over prefixes that are semantically or syntactically likely to precede PII; and (2) $\mathcal{B}$ — the distribution over actual PII instances.
-Let $\text{Dist}(\mathcal{A}, \mathcal{B}; \theta)$ denote the degree of association between these two distributions under model parameters $\theta$.
+We conjecture that a model’s vulnerability to PII extraction stems from its capacity to capture the conditional probability $\text{P}(\mathcal{B} \mid \mathcal{A}; \theta)$ under model parameters $\theta$, where $\mathcal{A}$ denotes prefixes that typically precede PIIs and $\mathcal{B}$ represents the corresponding PII instances.

-Because this association is implicitly encoded in the model's internal representations, we propose a method to reduce this distance through parameter updates—a technique we term Latent Association Fine-tuning (LAFt).
-The core idea is to fine-tune the model to minimize $\text{Dist}(\mathcal{A}, \mathcal{B}; \theta)$, thereby reinforcing its internal linkage between indicative prefixes and corresponding PII, ultimately improving its capacity for PII extraction.
+Since the association between PII and their prefixes is implicitly encoded in the model’s representations, we propose Latent Association Fine-tuning (LAFt), which updates parameters to maximize $\text{P}(\mathcal{B} \mid \mathcal{A}; \theta)$.
+The goal is to strengthen the mapping between indicative prefixes and PII, thereby improving extraction.

-To implement this, we construct a fine-tuning dataset $D_{\text{ft}}$ by pairing frequent prefixes with known PII instances from the attacker's dataset:
+As the first step, we build a fine-tuning dataset $D_{\text{ft}}$ by pairing frequent prefixes with known PII:

-where $P_f$ is the set of frequent prefixes derived from $D_a$, and $S_a$ is the attacker's known PII set.
-We then fine-tune the model using the standard causal language modeling objective:
+where $P_f$ is the frequent-prefix set from $D_a$, and $S_a$ the attacker’s PII set.
+The model is then fine-tuned with the standard causal LM objective:

-The updated model $\theta'$ is then used for extraction, using prefixes from either $P_f$ or $P_c$.
+The updated model $\theta'$ is subsequently used for extraction with prefixes from $P_f$ or $P_c$.

+To note that, LAFt follows the \textbf{semi-honest} FL setting such that the fine-tuned model remains local and is not uploaded to the server.